TomerRon/react-jwt-quickstart/README.md

 # react-jwt-quickstart

-This respository contains boilerplate code to get started on a full-stack web application built with Express, React, PostgreSQL, Passport and JSON Web Token.
+This repository contains boilerplate code to get started on a full-stack web application built with Express, React, PostgreSQL, Passport and JSON Web Token.

 ## Getting Started